selfsigned/HackThePlanet/Rainfall/level2/walkthrough.md

 🥳

 ## Other solutions
-Using a rop gadget could also help us bypass the check and run a ret2libc attack or shellcode
+Using a rop gadget could also help us bypass the check and run a ret2libc attack or shellcode.